“We can’t keep thinking of training as a one-time event.”

 Managing a blended learning solution is new, so it may take organizations a little more time to get used to it.
 For our project, we recommended that the performance support portion live somewhere else—not in the LMS.
 We also suggested an email campaign to drive learners back to the materials.
 Is that more work than a one-and-done course?
 Sure.
-But it will help learners remember the materials, it’s an important step to take.
+But it will help learners remember the materials.
 We can’t keep thinking of training as a one-time event to get the results we want.

 Do you think “support modules” are successful?
 For instance, flashcard apps— are these good uses of mobile learning?